DaveSkender/Stock.Indicators/Indicators/ConnorsRsi/README.md

 ﻿# ConnorsRSI

-Measures strength of winning/losing streak over `N` lookback periods on a scale of 0 to 100.
-ConnorsRSI values over 95 are considered overbought, while values under 5 are considered oversold.
+A composite oscillator that incorporates RSI, winning/losing streaks, and percentile gain metrics on scale of 0 to 100.
 [More info ...](https://alvarezquanttrading.com/wp-content/uploads/2016/05/ConnorsRSIGuidebook.pdf)

 ```csharp